moysklad/api-remap-1.2-doc-in/source/includes/audit/_audit.md

 To view the general audit feed via the JSON API, the user can [request a list of contexts](../audit/#audit-audit-get-contexts), which will contain general information about the changes that have occurred in the system, as well as a link to related events.
 To view detailed information on a particular context, you need to [request events for a specific context](../audit/#audit-audit-get-events-by-context).
-The response to the user will contain detailed information about the entity changes that occurred as part of this update in the system, in [special diff format](../audit/#audit-audit-events-39-diff-39-field-format)
+The response to the user will contain detailed information about the entity changes that occurred as part of this update in the system, in [special 'diff' format](../audit/#audit-audit-events-39-diff-39-field-format)

 + **View events for a single entity**